 - Make the sauce.
 In a small bowl stir together the sauce ingredients.
 Set aside.

 - Prepare the chicken.
 In a large bowl, mix together the eggs, cornstarch, and a good pinch of salt and pepper.
 Use a fork or whisk to git rid of clumps.
 Add the chicken thigh pieces to the cornstarch-egg mixture and toss to coat.

-- Heat a large skillet over medium-high heat and add the canola oil.
+- Cook the Chicken.
+Heat a large skillet or sauté pan over medium-high heat and add the canola oil.
 Swirl the oil around the skillet to coat the bottom.
 When the oil is very hot (shimmering, but not smoking), add the batter coated chicken pieces into a single layer.
 Do not just dump the bowl into the skillet because you don't want the excess egg-mixture.
 Allow the chicken to cook, without moving, until golden brown on the bottom.
 Flip the chicken.
 Breaking up the clumps as needed.
 Cook until golden brown on all sides and cooked through.
 Avoid stirring the chicken too much or the coating will break off the chicken.